-5 questions to ask before you hire a boiler engineer
+5 Questions to ask before hiring a boiler engineer

 When it comes to installing a new boiler, you want someone local, affordable and professional.
 Yet, illegal fitters carry out around 1.1 million gas jobs every year1.
 To help you find a qualified and trusted gas engineer in your area, we’ve put together five important questions to ask before you hire a tradesperson.